laktak/chkbit/README.md

 To use a chkbit database you need to initalize it first with `chkbit --init-db PATH`.

-Then you can run `chkbit` on anything below PATH and it will be tracked in the database.
+Then you can run `chkbit --db` on anything below PATH and it will be tracked in the database.

 ## chkbit as a Go module